rpatterson/prunerr/README.rst

 Order of Operations
 *******************

-Note that polling is required because there is no reliable event we can respond to that reliably determines disk space margin *as* the downlod clients are downloading.
+Note that polling is required because there is no event we can subscribe to that reliably determines disk space margin *as* the download clients are downloading.

 #.
 Identify and report orphan files and directories: